Kelly A. ButlerChief Executive Officer

 Kelly Butler is BRI’s Chief Executive Officer.
 She holds a bachelor’s degree in special education from the University of Alabama and a master’s degree in administration, planning and social policy from Harvard University.
 Prior to joining BRI, Kelly served as a teacher in the Greenwich, Conn. public schools, and has worked extensively with a variety of non-profit organizations in social service, health care and education in the areas of program development, support and evaluation.

-As BRI’s business manager, Ricky Douglas is responsible for budgeting, expenses and fiscal reporting for BRI and the Mississippi Building Blocks Program.
+Ricky Douglas is the Business Manager for the BRI, with responsibility for budgeting, expenses and fiscal reporting.
 Before joining BRI, Ricky worked as the University of Mississippi’s Director of Accounting.
 Ricky is a CPA and has a bachelor's degree and a master's degree in accounting from the University of Mississippi.